-During the year a bond which had been classified as held-to-maturity was restructured as a result of which the original bond was derecognised and a gain of €76,878 was recognised with reference to the fair value of the new bond issued by way of the restructuring and designated as a FVTPL investment.
-The exchange between the old bond and the new bond was not deemed to have tainted the held-to-maturity investment class.
+During the prior year a bond which had been classified as held-to-maturity was restructured as a result of which the original bond was derecognised and a gain of €76,878 was recognised with reference to the fair value of the new bonds issued by way of the restructuring and designated as a FVTPL investment.
+The exchange between the old bonds and the new bonds was not deemed to have tainted the held-to-maturity investment class.